forsbergapp/app_portfolio/README.md

 # App portfolio

-	An app portfolio created as a reference platform and implemented with support of any language and regional settings.
+	An app portfolio created as a reference platform and implemented with support for any language and regional settings.
 	Implemented with most necessary technology configured with less third party libraries and module dependencies for performance and better maintainability and with less obscure code.

 	All apps use pure Javascript (ES6+), Typescript, Vue, React, HTML and CSS without any build steps All apps use Vue SFC pattern and realtime switchable framework between Vue, React and Javascipt.
-	All apps use common user access and any user data is saved in each app for the user.
+	All apps use mostly logographic UI compared to traditional phonemic UI All apps use common user access and any user data is saved in each app for the user.

 	Server renders basic app HTML using parameters.